How to bleed a radiator: Get rid of unwanted cold spots

 How to bleed a radiator: Signs you need to sort

-Why do you need to bleed a radiator?
-Martyn Bridges, Director of External Affairs at Worcester Bosch reveals one of the most common reasons, “It is a normal occurrence for air to build up in your radiator over time.”
 But what's the tell-tale sign that you have trapped air in a radiator?
 “You can usually tell if your radiator needs to be bled as they will be colder at the top than at the bottom.”
 You’ll find this effect is even more pronounced in vertical radiators and towel rails.

 Another sign a radiator needs bleeding is unusual noises such as gurgling, clunking and rattling.